fossabot/stylo/docs/en_EN/pages/firststeps.md

 **Important**: If you annotate a version, your annotation will not be visible on the other version.

-To annotate the article, click **[Edit]** and then **[Preview]**.
+To annotate the article, click **[Preview (open a new window)]**.
 The annotations will relate to the article.
 However, given that the editable version is subject to changes, annotations can no longer be anchored in the correct parts of the text (which could have been deleted or moved).